fbpx

 Director

-Brian Crosby was commissioned by Publicis Dublin to compose music for TV commercials and content over the past 12 years.
-During that time Brian has consistently produced the highest quality work for us.
+Brian has consistently produced the highest quality work for us.
 He is a brilliant collaborator, he hits deadlines and always finds an answer to our creative challenges.
 And at all times he is a pleasure to deal with.

 Ronan Nulty